 Scientists are penetrating the complicated world of curly horse genetics, with each piece of the puzzle solving another part of the mystery.
-Dr. Mitch Wilkinson, in the final report in his three-part series, explains how science is leading the way.
+Dr Mitch Wilkinson, in the final report in his three-part series, explains how science is leading the way.
 Wilkinson, a lifelong horse enthusiast with a post-doctoral master’s degree in biology, as well as dental and chemistry degrees, chairs the Curly Mustang Association and is vice-chairman of the Research Department of the International Curly Horse Organization (ICHO).
 The series is published courtesy of the ICHO Gazette.

 Because it was not known until very recently that curly coats in horses were caused by multiple, independently inherited genes, curly horses having different gene mutations were mixed in breeding programs which resulted in individual horses that carry multiple mutations.

-The first known horse found have two independent curly genes was a stallion named Chester.
+The first known horse found to have two independent curly genes was a stallion named Chester.
 Chester is owned by Angie Gaines in Kaufman, Texas.

 This horse tested heterozygous (one copy of a gene) for the KRT25 mutation.
 Chester had been bred to a mare that did not have curly traits.
 The resulting foal, named Bucky, had a curly coat, but tested negative for the KRT25 mutation.

-In checking the background of the sire, Chester, it was found that his bloodlines included the Curly Jim line of curly coated horses.
+In checking the background of the sire, Chester, it was found that his bloodlines included the Curly Jim line of curly-coated horses.
 Because the colt sired by Chester did not carry the KRT25 mutation, his curly coat must have been due to the Curly Jim mutation which was also carried by the sire.
 Although the Curly Jim mutation has not been isolated at this time, the conclusion is that Chester is carrying two independent mutations for curly coat, KRT25 mutation and the Curly Jim mutation.

 As additional curly producing genes are isolated, horses like Chester and Bucky can be tested to definitively confirm their genetics.
-It has been speculated that since the mixing of different curly producing genes goes back to early curly breeding programs, many curly coated horses may be carrying more than one curly mutation.
+It has been speculated that since the mixing of different curly producing genes goes back to early curly breeding programs, many curly-coated horses may be carrying more than one curly mutation.
 The combination of curly gene mutations in individual horses leads to a dazzling number of possibilities of curly traits or phenotypes.